wp-plugins/childpages/README.txt

 == Changelog ==

+= 1.1 =
+* This update slightly changes the behaviour of the widget: no matter on which childpage you are, you'll always see the childpages starting from the parent.
+Use the depth option to limit how deep you want to show the childpages

 = 1.0.1 =
 * Added "depth" option
 * Removed option to add a CSS class on each page item (each <li>)